Glenn Greenwald: Personal life

 In 2005, Greenwald, aged 38, vacationed in Rio de Janeiro, where he met 19-year-old David Miranda, who had spent his childhood in the Jacarezinho Favela.
 Days after they met, Greenwald and Miranda moved in together; they later married and lived in Rio de Janeiro.

 In 2017, the couple announced that they had gained legal guardianship of two brothers from Maceió, a city in Northeastern Brazil.
 They formally adopted the boys in 2018.

-Miranda served as a congressman with the left-wing PDT party, having formerly represented the PSOL party.
+Miranda served as a member of the Brazilian National Congress with the left-wing PDT party, having formerly represented the PSOL party.
 Greenwald and Miranda were close friends of Brazilian human rights advocate and politician Marielle Franco, known for criticism of police tactics and corruption, who was fatally shot by unknown assailants.
 A New York Times profile described how Greenwald's reporting on high-level Bolsonaro officials and Miranda's outspoken opposition in Congress provoked the ire of the Bolsonaro administration.

 While Greenwald does not participate in any organized religion, he has said he believes in "the spiritual and mystical part of the world" and that yoga is "like a bridge into that, like a window into it."
 Greenwald has been critical of the New Atheist movement, particularly Sam Harris and other critics of Islam.

-In May 2023, Greenwald announced via Twitter that Miranda had died of a gastrointestinal infection in a Rio de Janeiro hospital after a nine-month ICU stay.
+In May 2023, Greenwald announced via Twitter that Miranda had died of a gastrointestinal infection in a Rio de Janeiro hospital after a nine-month stay in intensive care.

 In May 2025, a series of intimate videos of Greenwald were leaked and circulated online.
 Greenwald stated in a post on X that they were leaked "without my knowledge or consent" and that the motive was a "maliciously political one".